 Whatever mushroom you grill, you need it to be very firm for this to work right.
 King trumpet mushrooms work well, as do lobster mushrooms, really big chanterelles, other boletes, the caps of big agaricus like the Prince, or maybe a really large hedgehog.
 Cross sections of hen of the woods grill well, too.

 Roaring high heat is the key.
-I get my grill up to 500 degrees.
-You could roast them in an oven at that temperature, too.
+I get my grill up to 500°F. You could roast them in an oven at that temperature, too.
 Lay the mushrooms down on the cut side and don’t move them for a long while — you want those pretty grill marks.
 And only cook on one side, with the grill cover down.
 They’ll cook through, don’t worry.

 Porcini, when grill-roasted like this, take on a dense, meaty texture.
 They smell of the forest and of that musky warmth that attracts most mammals.
 And they taste savory, are tender in the center yet crispy on the edges, juicy and just faintly sweet.
 They taste like the best mushroom you’ve ever eaten.
 Because they are.

-- 1 pound prime porcini mushrooms
+- 1 pound mushrooms

-- Quality olive oil
+- 3 tablespoons extra virgin olive oil

-- Zest of a lemon
+- Juice and zest of a lemon

-- Black pepper and lemon juice to taste
+- Black pepper to taste